 The Town of Granby understands the importance of minimizing pollution generated from stormwater runoff.
 From private and municipal maintained properties to town-maintained roadways and parks, stormwater needs to be properly controlled and directed to reduce the environmental impacts caused by pollutants present in stormwater runoff.

-Information on this webpage provides an overview of town, state and federal requirements as they pertain to stormwater management.
+Information on this page provides an overview of town, state, and federal requirements as they pertain to stormwater management.
 Additionally, guidance is provided for ways that the public can assist in the reduction of stormwater pollution.